 How To Prevent Acne

 Discovering what triggers acne outbreaks for your body can be a long process but well worth it.
 In general, avoid skincare and make-up products that can cause clogged pores.
 Instead, look for labels that say “non-comedogenic” or “oil-free.”
 Watching what you eat and staying hydrated is also important.
 Regular exercise can also help combat stress, leading to acne.
 Just be sure to properly shower afterward and use a light moisturizer if your skin is prone to dryness.
-If you already suffer from acne, cosmetic dermatology treatments, such as microdermabrasion and laser treatments, can be effective as acne scar treatment.
+If you already suffer from acne scard, cosmetic dermatology treatments, such as microdermabrasion and laser treatments, can be effective as acne scar treatment to improve the appearance of scars on the spots have been managed.
 Contact our dermatology associates today to learn more!